tcz001/tcz001.github.io/_posts/2016-07-27-security-mitm-attack-via-evil-twin-ap.md

 - WPA is resisting MITM through four handshakes

-computing a shared secret composite of a passphrase, a nonce and BSSID, without revealing any infomation about the passphrase, both Client and AP.
+Both sides computing a shared secret from a passphrase and a nonce using PBKDF2-SHA1, without revealing any infomation about the passphrase, both Client and AP.
 This is also using a Key Exchange protocol to avoid replay/MITM attack.

 - Https Spoofing is not included in this tiral, because it's kind of tricky when you have to use a illegal certificate or have to attack TLS protocol from basis, will mention it next time.